Kaiwhakawhiti Reo ā-Waha

 Knowledge in a specialised area, such as health or law, also increases your chances of finding work as an interpreter.

-Increased immigration creates some opportunities for interpreters
+Increased immigration creates opportunities for interpreters

 Interpreters work in a range of settings